siran/writing/documents/Outreach/Project Note - Longitudinal Delay of an Isolated Interference Fringe.md

 ## Hypothesis

 For two equal coherent amplitudes, the local loading follows the square of their sum.
-This gives a fringe density profile with bright ridges that are more densely loaded than either incident beam alone.
+This gives bright ridges that are more densely loaded than either incident beam alone.

 Under the working hypothesis behind this project, the bright fringe ridge is treated as a surviving loaded channel.
 If the same forward flux budget is